johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Node-RED/README.md

 * If you have set up your [Hyperledger Fabric](../Blockchain/README.md), edit the **Set HyperLedgerFabricIP** change node and insert the public IP address.
 * If you purchased your own Particle Electron, you will need to know the Particle Device ID and Access Token and insert those details into the **Particle Electron to Monitor** change node.
-* If your participating in a workshop, the instructor will share the Particle Device ID and Access Token in a separate slide (not part of GitHub)
+* If you are participating in a workshop, the instructor will share the Particle Device ID and Access Token in a separate slide (not part of GitHub)

 The Initialization flow then uses Link nodes to most all of the other flows described below to drive the demo and workshop.
 ![IoT Asset Tracker Node-RED flow screenshot](screenshots/Node-RED-flow-InitPerishableBlockchain.png)